 The Science Behind The Fizzy Magic in A Harry Potter Bath Bomb

-In our previous bath bomb making activities the kids learned about the chemical reaction that takes place to cause the fizz.
+In our previous bath bomb making activities (Mermaid and The Avengers) the kids learned about the chemical reaction that takes place to cause the fizz.
 The reaction between an acid and a base is facilitated by the addition of water.
 Carbon Dioxide (CO2) is released in gaseous form, creating the loveable and enjoyable fizzy, bubbly bath bomb.
 In this bath bomb recipe the chemical reaction is between citric acid and cream of tartar (acids) and baking soda (base).

 Check out this REALLY cool chemistry experiment exploring the properties of corn starch, which is a neutral stablizer in baking powder between the acid and base powders.
 Kids love this explosive activity!